ThalesGroup/chaos-engine/docs/markdown/Configuration/index.md

 Chaos Engine can be configured from multiple sources.
 In addition, the naming conventions take advantage of Spring Relaxed Bindings, meaning a property can be identified with multiple naming conventions.

+Each modules own documentation will indicate what specific configuration it requires.

 ## Configuration Sources

 ### **application.properties** File